Umang-Lodaya/Conway-Game-of-Life/README.md

 - **Space Bar:** Pause/Resume the simulation.
 - **Left Mouse Button:** Draw living cells on the grid.

+## Download

+You can also download a standalone executable for Windows [here]("https://github.com/Umang-Lodaya/Conway-Game-of-Life/blob/main/dist/main.exe").

 ## Features

 - **Grid Display:** Visualizes the grid with living and dead cells.